McCullers 1st to give up 5 home runs in World Series game

-Rhys Hoskins had just lined a slider into the left-field seats for the Philadelphia Phillies’ fifth home run — five! — to punctuate one of the most calamitous starts in World Series history Tuesday night.
+Rhys Hoskins had just lined a slider into the left-field seats for the Philadelphia Phillies’ fifth home run in five innings – five! – to punctuate one of the most calamitous starts in World Series history Tuesday night.

-Only after hesitating did the 29-year-old Houston Astros right-hander turn for a peek.
+Only after hesitating did the 29-year-old Houston Astros right-hander turn for a peak.
 He really didn’t have to.

-Bryce Harper, Alec Bohm, Brandon Marsh and Kyle Schwarber also went deep in the first five innings, 1,950 feet of long balls that powered Philadelphia to a 7-0 victory and a 2-1 Series lead.
+Bryce Harper, Alec Bohm, Brandon Marsh and Kyle Schwarber also went deep, 1,950 feet of long balls as the Phillies won 7-0 to take a 2-1 Series lead.

-Of course the Phillies would have five of a kind — they are, after all, a wild-card team.

-“I don’t really get hit around like that, so I was a little bit in disbelief,” McCullers said, answering question after question for at least 10 minutes, telling a club official not to cut media off.

 Five years after winning Game 3 of the Series against the Los Angeles Dodgers, McCullers had a Charlie Brown-type outing, the first pitcher to allow five homers in any postseason game.